MOUNT VERNON Invitational and NIETOC TOC Qualifier

 I like judging.
 This is what I do for fun.
 You know, do a good job.
 Learn, live, laugh, love.

-THINGS THAT LESSEN YOUR CHANCES OF EFFECTIVE COMMUNICATION AND AN L3 BALLOT: Really long, long, long taglines, especially ones that contain large amounts of philo/psychobabble gobbledegook.
+THINGS THAT LESSEN YOUR CHANCES OF EFFECTIVE COMMUNICATION AND WINNING MY BALLOT: Really long, long, long taglines, especially ones that contain large amounts of philo/psychobabble gobbledegook.
 If your tag line is longer than the piece of evidence you cite, that’s a problem.
-Debaters who don't pause between taglines and the evidence.
-Stock DAs with no unique link to the current Aff being debated.
-Poor refutation organization - if you don't tell me where you're going, it's hard to follow you and you significantly decrease your chances of me putting the argument where YOU want it.
+Debaters who don't pause between taglines and the evidence will lose me.
+Stock DAs with no unique link to the current Aff being debated will bore me and it’s hard to take them seriously.
+Poor refutation organization is a killer - if you don't tell me where you're going, it's hard to follow you and you significantly decrease your chances of me putting the argument where YOU want it.
 Please understand that I flow arguments, not authors.
 When you extend an author whose name I have not flowed, I don’t know where to put the extension.
 Anyway, you’re not extending evidence as much as you’re extending an ARGUMENT.
 When you extend your argument, tell me which specific contention, advantage, argument or subpoint you’re refuting.
 Line by line is good!
 I really, really HATE debates that become primarily about the theory of how we're debating the issue than about the issue itself.
+In terms of speed, less is more.
+I like to be persuaded and if I can't understand what you're saying, then, you're not very persuasive.
+Please speak up and speak clearly, especially if it’s an online tournament.

 Email: graythesun@gmail.com